 Near Lake Placid, this is the top New York bike climb.

 The route to Whiteface Mountain summit from Franklin Falls is less difficult than from the Wilmington side.
-From Wilmington, the climb to the junction of Route 431 and Veteran’s Memorial Highway is 3 miles at 8.2%); from Franklin Falls it is 6.4 miles at 2.4% (with .6 miles at 10% beginning at mile 4.6).
+From Wilmington, the climb to the junction of Route 431 and Veteran’s Memorial Highway is three miles at 8.2%; from Franklin Falls it is 6.4 miles at 2.4% (with 0.6 miles at 10% beginning at mile 4.6).

-Toll Booth is at mile 6 if you begin the climb from the town of Franklin Falls..
+Toll Booth is at mile six if you begin the climb from the town of Franklin Falls.

-Toll Road: As of June, 2020 the toll for cyclists was $15.00.
-The toll road is open to cyclists during nearly the same hours as automobiles (8:30 a.m. to 5:30 p.m. for autos, 8:30 a.m. to 5:00 p.m. for cyclists ).
-There is dated internet information that reports cyclists are permitted on the Toll Road only after 5 p.m. – this was the case, but is no longer.
+Toll Road: As of June 2020 the toll for cyclists was $15.00.
+The toll road is open to cyclists during nearly the same hours as automobiles (8:30 a.m. to 5:30 p.m. for autos, 8:30 a.m. to 5:00 p.m. for cyclists).
+There is dated internet information that reports cyclists are permitted on the Toll Road only after 5 p.m. – this was previously the case, but is no longer.

-Whiteface Mountain is the 5th highest peak in the state of New York (after Mount Marcy [5,344’], Algonquin Peak [5,114’], Mount Haystack [4,960’] and Mount Skylight [4,926’]).
-Most of the climb is on Whiteface Veterans Memorial Highway which is a 7.96 mile that is the most pristine roadway we have ever cycled on.
-The roadway was constructed by and paid for by New York State.
+Whiteface Mountain is the fifth highest peak in the state of New York (after Mount Marcy [5,344’], Algonquin Peak [5,114’], Mount Haystack [4,960’] and Mount Skylight [4,926’]).
+Most of the climb is on Whiteface Veterans Memorial Highway which is 7.96 miles of the most pristine roadway we have ever cycled on.
+The roadway was constructed and paid for by New York State.
 Construction began in 1931 and was completed in 1935.

-Whiteface Mountain bicycle climb - What a ride!
-So many positives to this climb (and no negatives):
+Whiteface Mountain bicycle climb, what a ride!
+So many positives to this climb, which include: